Meet Our Team

 Emily is experienced in a variety of treatment settings including individual, group, family, and couples counseling.
 She sees and respects our tremendous capacity as human beings to build and maintain positive coping skills, healthy relationships, and self-worth.
 She looks forward to working with you in a shared sense of humanity and connectedness as you build the skills necessary to lead a meaningful life.

-She is passionate about helping individuals feel less stuck, and empowered in their mind and body through movement and mindfulness.
+She is passionate about helping others become empowered, and feel less stuck through the mind-body connection.
 Morgan connects an integrative approach to healing and personal growth.
-Her understanding of health and wholeness makes her excited to share with you in your personal journey of mental wellness and self discovery
+Her understanding of health and wholeness makes her excited to share with you in your personal journey of mental wellness and self discovery.

 Jenna Moore, BS